janmisek/workerio/README.md

 Should be created in browser's main thread around the port.
 Client retrieves interface definition from server and builds interface class for you.
 You can then extend the interface class to override or implement new methods.
 The `iface` name must be same as the server one.
-Server can provide up to single interface.
+Client can provide up to single interface.

 extend client interface: